bart747/mysite/content/blog/research-decision.md

 All that pushes you away from reality.

-It's much better to prototype fast&mdash;do something that barely works.
+It's much better to prototype fast – do something that barely works.
 Than it's no longer just a picture in your head [no longer just a picture in your head](https://bart747.github.io/process/).
 It's clickable.
 You can see actual performance.